wso2/docs-is/en/docs/references/extend/federation/write-a-custom-oauth2-federated-authenticator.md

 2. Copy the compiled `jar` file inside `/target` folder and paste it to the `<IS_HOME>/repository/components/dropins`.

 ---
+## Configure the Identity Server

+This section guides you on how to configure the identity server to use the custom OAuth2 federated authenticator.
 ### Configure custom OAuth2 federated authenticator

 To configure the OAuth2 custom authenticator: